Christianity in Asia: Early spread in Asia

-Western Asia
+West Asia

 Levant

 Christianity spread through the Levant (Eastern Mediterranean) from the 1st century AD.
 One of the key centers of Christianity became the city of Antioch, previous capital of the Hellenistic Seleucid Empire, located in today what is modern Turkey.
 Antioch was evangelized perhaps by Peter the Apostle, according to the tradition upon which the Antiochene patriarchate still rests its claim for primacy, and certainly by Barnabas and Paul.
 Its converts were the first to be called Christians.
 They multiplied rapidly, and by the time of Theodosius (347–395) were reckoned by Chrysostom (347–407), Archbishop of Constantinople, at about 100,000 people.
 Between 252 and 300, ten assemblies of the church were held at Antioch and it became the seat of one of the original five patriarchates, along with Jerusalem, Alexandria, Constantinople, and Rome.

 Caucasus

 Armenia and Georgia were the first nations to adopt Christianity as a state religion, in 301 and 326 respectively.

 Christianity had been preached in Armenia by two of Jesus' twelve apostles — Thaddaeus and Bartholomew — between 40–60 AD.
 Because of these two founding apostles, the Armenian Apostolic Church is considered to be the world's oldest national church.

 In Georgia, Christianity was first preached by the apostles Simon and Andrew in the first century.
 It became the state religion of Kartli, Iberia (the area of Georgia's capital) in 326.
 The conversion of Georgia to Christianity is credited to the efforts of Saint Nino of Cappadocia (290–338).